Olympiacos F.C.

-Olympiacos is the most popular football club in Greece, also being the most popular club among the population of Athens, and gathering strong support from Greek communities all over the world.
-With 83,000 registered members as of April 2006, the club was placed 9th in the 2006 list of football clubs with the most paying members in the world; that figure increased to 98,000 in 2014.
-Olympiacos share a long-standing rivalry with Panathinaikos, with whom they contest in the "derby of the eternal enemies", the most classic football derby in Greece and one of the most well known around the world.
+Olympiacos is the most popular football club in Greece, and enjoys strong support from Greek communities all over the world.
+With 83,000 registered members as of April 2006, the club was ninth in the 2006 list of football clubs with the most paying members in the world, which increased to 98,000 in 2014.
+Olympiacos share many longstanding rivalries: with Panathinaikos, with whom they contest the "Derby of the Eternal Enemies", the most classic football derby in Greece and one of the best-known around the world, as well as with AEK, with PAOK, and with Ethnikos Piraeus until the 1990s, when Ethnikos was relegated from the top division of Greek football.